snippet-summarization/icse23/README.md

 ### Repository Structure:

   - <a href="https://github.com/snippet-summarization/icse23/tree/main/Code">Code</a> contains the code we developed for both part of the approach.
 In other words, under <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Linking">Code/Linking</a> you can find the code concerning the automatic classification of code comments and likage to the documented code, while <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Code-Snippet-Summarizers/T5">Code/Code-Snippet-Summerizers</a> contains the code for training and testing **STUNT** (i.e, the T5-based model in charge of documenting code snippets).
-  Finally, under <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Eval">Eval/Linking</a>, we release the code used to evaluate the models when summarizing a code snippet.
+  Finally, under <a href="https://github.com/snippet-summarization/icse23/tree/main/Code/Eval">Eval</a>, we release the code used to evaluate the models when summarizing a code snippet.
 To this extent, we re-use the *bleu.py* file provided by Huang *et al.* in
   <a href="https://github.com/huangshh/RLComGen/blob/master/bleu.py">Towards automatically generating block comments for code snippets</a>.

   - The Datasets :open_file_folder: are available at the following link: https://drive.google.com/drive/folders/1a8UOR5g9zSO0mPv293_xs0PSWLlQZ7BF?usp=sharing

-      The GDrive folder contains three subfolders,
+    The GDrive folder contains three subfolders:
-       * <a href="">*Manually-Annotated-Dataset*</a>, which contains the manually labeled dataset featuring 11.5k instances.
+       * <a href="https://drive.google.com/drive/folders/10aqQAUqO1C3skNrBwxzeQJsFOxvlerbX?usp=sharing">*Manually-Annotated-Dataset*</a>, which contains the manually labeled dataset featuring 11.5k instances.
 Such a dataset is structered with the following columns:
           *  *javaClass*: The Java class containing the method of interest.
           *  *originalMethod*: The original Java method extracted from the beforementioned *javaClass*.
           *  *Comment*: The comment we manually labeled within the *originalMethod*.